- Lessons From the Layoff: Plan for Disaster, and Be Humble Enough to Ask for Help

 I have already sold my furniture trying to pay these guys and don’t have the money to pay for the medical treatment I need to stay alive now!
 The stress of constant calls and letters from collectors is adversely affecting my health.
 If I drop dead before Social Security Administration admits I’m disabled from illness I can’t pay Citi or Chase at all — they’ll just be beating a dead horse.
 And I’m not withholding any money from them — you just can’t squeeze water from a stone!

 Why aren’t there protections for people who are the worst off of all?
 I have tried repeatedly to help myself out of this situation, but nothing works.
 Any suggestions?
 Or am I just sunk?

 – Jane (not her real name)

 This is exactly why we have bankruptcy laws.
-(And why I’m for guaranteed health care for all Americans – but that’s another story.)
+(And why I’m a supporter of guaranteed health care for all Americans, but that’s another story.)

 When you should file bankruptcy

 You don’t often read articles by personal finance writers suggesting bankruptcy.
 Instead, we prattle on about building budgets, targeting debts and squeezing additional savings by using coupons and buying generics.

 That kind of advice is fine for many people, even most.
 But it’s useless for people like Jane.